ddast/xandra-android/README.md

   the space for mouse control).
   A short click is interpreted as a left mouse click and a long press as a right mouse click.
-  Vertical scrolling works as a two-finger gesture (actually the mean vertical movement of your two fingers is used, so it is possible to touch with the thumb of one hand and use one finger of the other hand for movement).
+  Vertical scrolling works as a two-finger gesture (actually the maximum vertical movement of your two fingers is used, so it is possible to touch with the thumb of one hand and use one finger of the other hand for movement).